We are a family business

 of our daily lives.

-My wife Carolyn and I had suffered a series of losses and we found that what was being offered by the funeral industry didn't align with our tastes and values.
+Several years ago our family suffered a series of losses and we were disappointed to find that what was being offered by the funeral industry didn't really seem to align with our tastes and values.
+It didn't fit.
+So much of what we were going through as a family felt wrong.
+We needed something that felt right, that felt like us.
 Our first green (and Kosher) casket was born of that time of tragedy.

-Later, I built my mother’s casket while she was in hospice care in our living room.
+Later, I built my mother’s casket while she was in hospice care in the living room.
 I needed something to DO and I found solace in pouring my energy into building something that she would have appreciated - a casket that had just the right boards with unusual color and grain.
+She liked the unusual.

-Building caskets became my therapy and my way of pushing back against death.
-Of course, there's no stopping death, but I found I could reflect on the process and set some terms.
+Building caskets was my therapy and my way of pushing back against death then.
+Of course, there's no stopping death, but I found through the work I could reflect on the process and come to terms.

-I continue to build caskets for family and clients alike, pouring my heart and soul into each one.
+I continue to build caskets for family and the community, and I still try to pour my heart and soul into each one.

 When I tell people that I work as a coffineer, there is usually a pause while they digest that, often followed by a step back.